 If you have left-over seeds from too many years to count, consider doing a viability test on those, remembering that you’re testing germination rates, not vigor.
 The rule of thumb is that most seeds will last a couple of years, more or less.
 If you can’t see the date on the package, it’s probably time to toss them.
 If you’re saving this year’s seed, put seed packets in a Ziploc bag, zipped uptight, and store them in the freezer.

-To test for viability: Dampen a couple of paper towels, place ten seeds from one left-over packet in-between the layers, and roll up.
-Place the damp paper towels in a plastic bag to keep moist but not airtight, and leave in a warm place for a few days.
+To test for viability: Dampen a couple of paper towels, place ten seeds from one left-over packet in-between the layers, and roll-up.
+Place the damp paper towels in a plastic bag to keep them moist but not airtight, and leave them in a warm place for a few days.
 If three germinated, that’s a 30% germination rate.
 If seven germinated, then you’ve got a 70% germination rate.
-Obviously, you want a higher rate.
+You want a higher rate.
 The lower the rate, the more thickly you’ll need a new packet of seeds.

 Houseplants: Because They’re Our Winter Love

-Turn all that garden nurturing-love you’re missing toward your houseplants.
+Turn all that garden nurturing love you’re missing toward your houseplants.
 Now is their time for a little TLC.
 Double-check for spider mites, mealybugs, and scale insects.
 If you catch problems early, it’s easy enough to take care of–a shower, insecticidal soap, or horticulture oil works.
 So does alcohol with a q-tip.
 But hold off on the fertilizer.
 Wait until early March, a bit closer to spring, to begin feeding your indoor plants.
 The same goes for transplanting.
-I’ve put that chore off for a few years, and this year, I have it on my calendar.
+I’ve put that chore off for a few years, and I have it on my calendar this year.
 Every houseplant I own gets a pot full of fresh soil and fertilizer!
 Someone remind me, please.

+Before you go, check out these tips on designing with houseplants, and read about the best low-light houseplants.
 Stop by the store for a splurge on a few additions to the houseplants.
-Before you go, check out these tips on designing with houseplants, and read about the best low-light houseplants.
 For those of you with four-legged housemates, here’s the pet poison hotline with information on which plants are harmful to your pets.

 Design and Review: Because Now is the Time Or it Won’t Happen

+Go for walks and check out the neighborhood.
 Start a wish list of plants.
-Go for walks and check out the neighborhood.
 See something you like?
 Please take a picture and bring it to the store in spring.
 The staff loves to play name that plant!
 And chances are, we will have it.
-Contact us to find out how we can help.

 Now, back to the fireplace with those seed catalogs.

-Written by Cinthia Milner, garden coach, and blog writer.
+Written by Cinthia Milner, Landscape Consultant, and Blog Writer.

-BB Barns Garden Center serves all of Western North Carolina, upstate South Carolina, and Tennessee.
+BB Barns Garden Center serves Western North Carolina, upstate South Carolina, and Tennessee.